 Introduction

 posterior distributions for unknown parameters.
-In Part 18,
+We will later develop Markov chains

 methods use the Markov property to sample from complex posterior distributions.